anagkrish/cat_dog_mem/README.md

-# Spatial memory, hunting strategies, and preferred travel routes in mammalian carnivores
+# Wild canids and felids differ in their reliance on travel routeways

 <b>Authors:</b> W.F.
 Fagan and many, many, many others